KapilM26/GNG5125/README.md

 1. Download the embedding file from https://nlp.stanford.edu/data/glove.6B.zip.
 2. Extract the zip file and copy the file glove.6B.50d.txt to the SAME directory as the notebook.

+If N-Gram code takes a long time, please run the separate N-gram code file